-Have you ever taken a walk in a mature windbreak and experienced the solitude, the wonders of nature, and never ending life circle of nature’s creatures?
-Windbreaks provide wonderful places for wildlife to feed and reproduce.
+Have you ever taken a walk in a mature windbreak tree area and experienced the solitude, the wonders of nature, and never ending life circle of nature’s creatures?
+Windbreak trees provide wonderful places for wildlife to feed and reproduce.
 A row of trees serves to lessen or break the force of the wind, catch snow, and keep the snow from covering roadways.
 When planting a windbreak, consult with a Nature Hills representative, with a local extension agency or horticulturalist to assist in choosing the best trees for your area.